Nigeria: Roads

 Nigeria has the largest road network in West Africa.
 It covers about 200,000 km, of which 60,000 km are asphalted.
 Nigeria's roads and highways handle 90% of all passenger and freight traffic.
 It contributes N2.4trn ($6.4bn) to GDP in 2020.

-35,000 km of the road network fall under the jurisdiction of the federal government.
-Under the second Buhari administration, the budget for maintenance and paving of these 35,000 km was almost doubled in regular increments from 295 billion naira ($819 million) in 2018 to 563 billion naira ($1.3 billion) in 2022.
-Responsible for this budget (as of September 2022) is Minister Fashola, one of Nigeria's most respected politicians.
-Under him, the motorway links of important economic centres such as Lagos-Ibadan, Lagos-Badagry and Enugu-Onitsha have been renovated.
+The federal government is responsible for 35,000 km of the road network.
+The motorway links of important economic centres such as Lagos-Ibadan, Lagos-Badagry and Enugu-Onitsha have been renovated.

-The rest of the road network is a state matter and therefore in very different shape, depending on which state you are in.
-Surprisingly, economically strong states such as Lagos, Anambra and Rivers receive particularly poor evaluations.
+The rest of the road network is a state matter and therefore in very different shape, depending on the state.
+Economically strong states such as Lagos, Anambra and Rivers receive particularly poor evaluations.
 Most roads were built in the 1980s and early 1990s.
 Poor maintenance and inferior materials have worsened the condition of the roads.
 Travelling is very difficult.
 Especially during the rainy season, the use of secondary roads is sometimes almost impossible due to potholes.
 Road bandits often take advantage of this situation for their criminal purposes.